dkranch/www/lifelistSteve.md

 ### Food

 I like food and to cook, and these are things I'd like to do.
+Ugly Delicious has inspired me a bit to be more adventureous.

 - Pizza in Naples
 - Pizza in Tokyo
 - Tacos in Tulum
 - Make a good tortilla - so far, none have been very good
 - Make mole
+- Learn to make some fall-off-the bone ribs

 ### Misc

 - Write a fictional novel
 - Work for a charity full-time
 - Teach school for a year